 For various projects since July 2006, the Company has retained Johnson Associates Inc., a boutique compensation consulting firm specializing in the financial services industry.
-In each of fiscal 2015, fiscal 2014, fiscal 2013, fiscal 2012 and fiscal 2011, Johnson Associates Inc. was retained to benchmark compensation for and of the Company's directors and executive officers.
-In fiscal 2015, the aggregate fees billed by Johnson Associates Inc. for these services was US\$14,506.
-In fiscal 2014, the aggregate fees billed by Johnson Associates Inc. for these services was US\$8,929.
+In each of the fiscal years since fiscal 2011, Johnson Associates Inc. was retained to benchmark compensation for and of the Company's executive officers.
+In fiscal 2016, the aggregate fees billed for these services were US\$12,555.
+In fiscal 2015, the aggregate fees billed for these services were US\$14,506.